Perturbations in a scalar field model with virtues of $\Lambda$CDM: Discussion

-The motivation of the present work is to construct a dynamical dark energy model that will alleviate the initial condition problem associated with the cosmological constant and leads to an EoS parameter $\wphi = -1$ at the present epoch thereby retaining the virtues of the $\Lambda$CDM model.
-A scalar field with an exponential potential at early times and a constant potential at late times appears to serve the purpose.
+In the present work, we have introduced a scalar field model that will retain the virtues of the \lcdm model without its shortcomings.
+We have investigated the perturbation in such a dynamical dark energy model that will alleviate the initial condition problem associated with the cosmological constant and attain an EoS parameter $\wphi = -1$ at the present epoch.
 At early times the scalar field energy density tracks the dominant component of the background fluid and later on starts to roll sufficiently slowly to drive the accelerated expansion of the Universe.
-That $\wphi = -1$ for the present epoch is independent of the choice of the model parameters, and the present dark energy density parameter $\Omega_{m\,0}$ is dependent only on the height of the constant potential, $V_{0}$.
+A scalar field with an exponential potential at early epoch and a constant potential at late time connected by Heaviside $\Theta$ functions (see Eqn.\ \ref{eq:pot}) appears to serve the purpose.
+That $\wphi = -1$ for the present epoch is independent of the choice of the model parameters and the present dark energy density parameter, $\Omega_{\vphi\,0}$ is dependent on the height of the constant potential, $V_{0}$.